 Borrowings, also known as leverage, magnify the potential for gain or loss on invested equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks associated with investing in our securities.
 We currently borrow under our Credit Facility and have issued senior securities, and in the future may borrow from, or issue additional senior securities to, banks, insurance companies, funds, institutional investors and other lenders and investors.
 Our SBIC subsidiaries issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiaries that are superior to the claims of our common stockholders.
 In addition, our Credit Facility contains financial and operating covenants that could restrict our business activities, including our ability to declare dividends if we default under certain provisions.
 Breach of any of those covenants could cause a default under those instruments.
 Such a default, if not cured or waived, could have a material adverse effect on us.
 We may also borrow from banks and other lenders or issue additional senior securities including preferred stock and debt securities in the future.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
-Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause our net investment income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make distributions to our stockholders.
 Leverage is generally considered a speculative investment technique.